 "The Army doctor will go out with a nurse and a couple of medics to the middle of nowhere and what you can carry in on your back, or in the back of a Land Rover, is what you have to deal with whatever crisis might arise.
 So it presents some unique challenges."

-Dr Worswick said he is grateful for the support he received from the Australian Defence Force, the Australian GP colleges, and training provider James Cook University.
+Dr Worswick says he is grateful for the support he has received from the Australian Defence Force, the Australian GP colleges, and training provider James Cook University.
 He hopes the organisations continue to work cooperatively to attract people to pursue medical careers within the Defence Force, and to ensure ADF doctors are well-supported in their training.

 "Being able to help people and learn about them is a privileged position to be in.
-Being an older student, coming from a different career, having served overseas, and working with young men and women in the Army, plus raising my own family – all these are life experiences I have found to be beneficial, certainly when relating to my patients."
+Being an older student, coming from a different career, having served overseas, and working with young men and women in the Army, plus raising my own family – all these are life experiences I have found to be beneficial, certainly when relating to my patients.

 "The thing about medicine in a rural or regional area is that it's so fascinating, and nearly every patient has an interesting story to tell.
 Every day is a new learning experience and to have the opportunity to do this later in life is a real privilege."